alwaysmaysix/cloudscraper/README.md

 2. Clone this repository
 3. Run setup.py
 4. Take input.txt and sb_scraper.py do any directory you want and use it

+# Features
+- Drag a txt file of choice onto the .py file to run that, otherwise, double clicking will default to input.txt
+- Playlist URLs as input work to output a .txt file of URLs which can then be fed back into the program